wpcodefactory/wpfactory-coding-standards/README.md

 - Copy **phpcs.xml** to your project
 - Copy the contents from **.gitignore** to your project **.gitignore**

-> If for some reason you get the error "PHPCSUtils" does not exist" please change these libraries on composer.json file:
+> [!NOTE] If for some reason you get the error "PHPCSUtils" does not exist" please change these libraries on composer.json file:
 ```json
     "squizlabs/php_codesniffer": "^3.7.1",
     "wp-coding-standards/wpcs": "^2.3.0"